Nurture Your Precious Microbiome

 - Consume foods high in polyphenols regularly: dark chocolate, tea (green and black), berries, cherries, currants, artichoke hearts, citrus, filtered coffee, apples, plums, red wine (one glass a day).
 Polyphenols are plant based compounds that favorably modulate the microbiome – boosting the growth and activity of good bacteria while inhibiting the growth of harmful bacteria.

 - Limit consumption of processed, industrial foods, especially fast foods, junk foods, and those lacking fiber.
 These foods “feed” the bad bacteria, and the more “bad” bacteria you have in your gut, the less good ones you will have as they are in competition.
 Bad bacteria have been linked to a host of chronic diseases including obesity, heart disease, type 2 diabetes, mental health disorders, and more.
-Be especially vigilant in avoiding processed foods containing lecithin, polysorbate 80 (PS80), and carboxymethylcellulose (CMC).
+Be especially vigilant in avoiding processed foods containing lecithin, polysorbate 80 (PS80), carboxymethylcellulose (CMC), and maltodextrin.
 These “emulsifiers” have been shown to interfere with a healthy gut lining and disturb the microbiome balance.

 - Include probiotic foods (fermented foods containing live beneficial bacteria) regularly in your diet – daily is best.
 Plain yogurt, kefir**, tempeh, sauerkraut, kombucha, kimchee, and any other “fermented” foods that contain live bacteria are invaluable for boosting the health of your microbiome.
 If you knew what I knew, you would never go a day without them!.